Envl/IML/notebooks/README.md

 Python notebooks used in the course Interactive Machine Learning of University Paris-Saclay.

-Description:
-- Basics of ML Part-1
-    - Machine Learning
-    - Machine learning in python
-    - Toy datset: The Iris Dataset
-    - Training a Classifier on the Iris Dataset
-    - Testing a Classifier on the Iris Dataset
-- Basics of ML Part-2
-    - Realworld dataset
-    - Performance metrics in classification
-    - Model selection
-    - Another supervised learning task: Regression

 ## Installation

 Choose the option that applies to you.